metadew/iesi/docs/pages/deploy/gcp/mark2.md

 You can find more information on the above three steps [here](https://learn.hashicorp.com/terraform/gcp/build).

 ## Template prerequisites
-* Select a network to use.
-Feel free to create a new one depending on your needs.
 * The iesi-instance will be created with the option `os login` enabled.
 Click [here](https://cloud.google.com/compute/docs/oslogin) to learn more.

 ## Getting started